jclark/pc-ptp-ntp-guide/pps-nic.md

 The i225-T1 card provides access to software-defined pins similar to the i210, but the adapter just provides though-hole solder pads rather than physical pins;
 so in order to make use of these a header needs to be soldered on.
 Timebeat sells a [i225-T1](https://store.timebeat.app/products/intel-i225-t1-with-sdp-headers-and-a-u-fl-breakout-board) with the header already soldered on and a breakout board providing U.FL connectors.

-The big advantage of the i225 is that it supports [PTM](ptm.md) when used in a suitable motherboard.
+The big advantage of the i225 is that it supports [PTM](ptm.md) when used with a suitable motherboard.

 ## i226